-Airfare, vehicle rental, lodging, per diem and incidental expenses paid on behalf of the spouse, dependent, or other individual (either provided or reimbursed) are subject to payment of federal income tax, FICA, and Medicare by the employee.
+Airfare, vehicle rental, lodging, per diem, and incidental expenses paid on behalf of the spouse, dependent, or other individuals (either provided or reimbursed) are subject to payment of federal income tax, FICA, and Medicare by the employee.

 When expenses are paid or reimbursed for an accompanying individual, an allowance for the payment of fringe benefits due on the additional compensation to the employee must be obligated within the fringe benefits budget line of the account charged for the other individual’s travel.